Code-Institute-Submissions/ci-frontend-project1/README.md

 i.
 The first icon is the e-mail icon with an e-mail address.
 Clicking the e-mail address will open up an e-mail message addressed to yoga@domain.com.
 ii.
 The second icon is the phone icon with a phone number.
 Clicking the phone number will open up a phone dialer.
 iii.
 The final icon in this section is an icon of pen and paper.
 Clicking the text will direct users to the [Form Page](https://oraclebun.github.io/ci-frontend-project1/forms.html).
+b.
+Location - There is marker 1 icon and address in this column.
+When users click this address, the users will see a modal/pop-up window of an embedded google map location.
+c.
+Follow Us - There are 2 icons in this column.
+Users will be directed to the appropriate social media website according to the icon they click.

+6. For [Form](https://oraclebun.github.io/ci-frontend-project1/forms.html), the users will see a heading and 6 form labels on the left in brown column.
+On the right, users will see inputs boxes corresponding to each label.
+Only Name, Phone and E-mail field are required.
+The day preffered to call, time preffered and comments/queries are not compusory.
+If Name, Phone and E-mail input field are empty, the boostrap popover will prompt users to fill in the required field.
+In the navigation bar, the menu items action are the same as the Home page's navigation bar.
+They will call up the same action.
+The footer at the bottom also behave the same as the footer in index.html.